-Gang culture is different in Baltimore than in other cities where large and well-established gangs, like Bloods and Crips, dominate.
-That’s according to Dante Barksdalem, outreach coordinator for the anti-violence organization Safe Streets Baltimore and author of the new book Growing Up Barksdale: A True Baltimore Story.
+But gang culture is different in Baltimore than in other cities where large and well-established organizations like Bloods and Crips dominate.
+That’s according to Dante Barksdale, outreach coordinator for the anti-violence organization Safe Streets Baltimore and author of the new book Growing Up Barksdale: A True Baltimore Story.
 “Baltimore’s different,” he told Future City.
 “This is not really a gang town,” he told Future City.
 “This is a city of blocks and housing projects.”

 According to Natasha Pratt-Harris, associate professor and coordinator of the Criminal Justice program in the Department of Sociology and Anthropology at Morgan State University, those blocks and housing projects often have much more of a bearing on someone’s life than membership in a traditional criminal gangs do.
 “Affiliations based on what street people are known to frequent,” she told Future City, is “how we are describing our gangs in Baltimore.”

 “Addressing what’s happening with a particular gang,” Pratt-Harris said, “is really about addressing what’s going on in that particular neighborhood, what’s happening at those schools, how we are engaging as a community.”